-Notice that instead only thoughts and prayers are repetitively yet temporarily tossed at each outbreak of gun violence in the US.
+Notice that instead only impotent, self-serving thoughts and prayers are repetitively yet temporarily tossed at each outbreak of gun violence in the US.
 Know that a powerful lobbying group, the NRA, has nearly all Republican politicians in their pocket to the point where government study on the long term cultural impact of gun violence is prohibited.
 Statistics on such violence are repressed.
-And even the medical community is told not to treat gun violence as a health issue -- despite the life long suffering foisted on the survivors.
+And even the medical community is told not to treat gun violence as a health issue -- despite the life long suffering foisted on the survivors and first responders alike.

 Officials and pundits trot out the worn out trope of calling shooters mentally ill, and shifting the blame of this systemic cancer to the individuals who pull the semi-automatic triggers.
-But those shooters are not the only ones who are mentally ill.
+Then legislatures and school boards fail to provide financing for mental health care and education.
+Clearly, the shooters are not the only ones who are mentally ill.

 America as a gun-fanatic culture is suffering from a severe mental illness.
 It has yet to be officially named.
 I'd call it the illness of toxic exceptionalism.

-Inextricably linked as a vital cause of the illness are the interrelated problems of white supremacy, toxic dominance-masculinity, and white privilege.
+Inextricably linked as a vital cause of the illness are the interrelated problems of white supremacy, toxic dominance impulse, grievance politics, and white privilege.